-Information in the process line is automatically updated at a selectable rate.
-The rate can be changed using the Preferences dialog from the Preferences... item from the NightTune menu.
+Information in the process line is automatically updated at a selectable interval.
+The interval can be changed using the Preferences dialog from the Preferences... item from the NightTune menu.
 Immediate refresh of information is available using the Refresh button at the bottom of the window or through the Process Monitor Panel Pop-up Menu.